Watch these hilarious moms get real about bathing suit season

 Millions of moms laughed along with Kristin Hensley and Jen Smedley recently when the funny moms, who share their hilarious musings on motherhood at I Mom So Hard, posted a video of themselves critiquing this summer's trending bathing suit styles.

-Since it was posted earlier this month, the video, which shows Hensley and Smedley talking about the struggles of going to the beach in a bathing suit and trying on multiple skimpy styles for the camera, has been viewed over 16 million times.
+Since it was posted, the video, which shows Hensley and Smedley talking about the struggles of going to the beach in a bathing suit and trying on multiple skimpy styles for the camera, has been viewed over 22 million times.

-But the California moms, who are embarking on a 40-city comedy tour this summer, say there's a deeper message in their video — that moms need to embrace their bodies and have fun with their kids this summer.
+But the California moms say there's a deeper message in their video — that moms need to embrace their bodies and have fun with their kids this summer.

 "The most important thing is that I have fun with my kids," Hensley told TODAY Parents.
 "So if my suit's going up my butt, there's nothing I can do about it.
 I'm going to build a moat.
 I'm going to build a sandcastle.
 And, if you don't like what you're looking at, look the other way."

-Hensley admits she often feels self-conscious about her body, recalling a time when her daughter overheard her making negative remarks about her appearance.
+Hensley admitted she often feels self-conscious about her body, recalling a time when her daughter overheard her making negative remarks about her appearance.

 "I saw my daughter's reaction and it was almost like I offended her because she thinks I'm perfect and then, all of a sudden, I said something to tell her I'm not," said Hensley.
 "But if she thinks I think I'm not perfect, she's going to think I think she's not perfect — and I think she's flawless."

-Note: This story was originally published in 2017 and has been updated.